ArmLil/shell-linux-knowledge/README.md

 # Tools you are expected to know

-Besides knowing how to move about the shell, you are expected to know how to use these `UNIX` tools:
+esides knowing how to move about the shell, you are expected to know how to use these `UNIX` tools:

 1. `git` (For version control)